ably-labs/cttransit-ably-mapbox-demo/README.md

 ### Using the Google Maps API

 We use the [google-maps npm package](https://www.npmjs.com/package/google-maps).
 We pass it the LatLong and are returned an address.
 It is rate limited to 50,000 usages per hour which means that we can only really use it on interaction, or there are too many requests and subsequent requests get ignored.
 To get around this problem we only call the API on hover of a bus marker rather than getting the data for every single bus as their data arrives.
-Wrapping the google maps package in some promises so that we could use async/await makes it easier on the calling code, because we're not dealing with callbacks from the google sdk in our own code.
+Wrapping the Google maps package in some promises so that we could use async/await makes it easier on the calling code, because we're not dealing with callbacks from the Google SDK in our own code.

 ### Adding tooltips

 In order to show the address of the buses on hover of the markers, the demo shows a 'tooltip', this is a div which displays just above the bus being interacted with.
 This came with its own difficulties too.
 The markers are absolutely positioned on the page by Mapbox.
-Which means that the tooltips cannot be placed inside the markers (which would be the simplest way to have them appear in the correct place on the page) as the z-index positioning of subesquent buses would place them on top of the tooltip, making it un-readable.
-Luckily, when mapbox creates markers it places them with css transforms, therefore, on hover of a marker we can:
+Which means that the tooltips cannot be placed inside the markers (which would be the simplest way to have them appear in the correct place on the page) as the z-index positioning of subsequent buses would place them on top of the tooltip, making it unreadable.
+Luckily, when Mapbox creates markers it places them with CSS transforms, therefore, on hover of a marker we can:

 - Get the transform of the parent
 - Apply it to the tooltip
 - Show the tooltip

 Marker and Tooltip interactions:

 - On mouse enter of a marker add 'hover' flag in state with bus details
 - Call Google Maps API with bus LatLong